Colet (singer): Media image

+Ethnic identity

-Many fans refer to Colet as "Anger", the always angry character from the Inside Out films, due to her "tough" demeanor.
+Many fans refer to Colet as "Anger".
+Jessica Ngojo of Cebu Daily News attributed the nickname to Colet's "angry" skits on her live broadcasts online.
 However, Colet herself has pushed back against the nickname, repeatedly telling the public that she is not constantly angry.
-She has attributed her personality, which Elaine Carag-Calderon of Metro called "fierce", to her Visayan upbringing.
-She added, "I realized when I started to work in showbiz that it's not healthy to say yes to everything.
-It's not healthy in general, for your heart and your mind."
-On Kuan on One, she further explained that as a Visayan, her manner of speaking has been misunderstood as "angry".
 An essay published in The Philippine Daily Inquirer's Young Blood column (Note: an opinion column featuring essays by young Filipino writers below the age of 30) identified the persistence of the Anger nickname as an example of negative ethnic stereotyping towards Visayan people.

-Writing for the American magazine Positively Filipino, Julienne Loreto credited Colet for increasing the general public's interest in the Cebuano language.
+In an article analyzing the history of Visayan pop music for the American magazine Positively Filipino, Julienne Loreto credited Colet for increasing the general public's interest in the Cebuano language.
 Similarly, a research paper published in 2024 recognized her as a celebrity who provided representation for Visayans and Cebuano speakers in the media.
-Jessa Ngojo of Cebu Daily News hailed Colet as one of the "Bisdak beauties" who have become "beloved icons for Cebuanos, Boholanos, and Visayans alike".
+Ngojo described Colet as a "beloved icon[...] for Cebuanos, Boholanos, and Visayans alike".

-Appearance

-Some sources have noted Colet's physical resemblance to the Filipino actress Nadine Lustre.
-In an interview with Bini's makeup team, Gaby Gloria of The Beauty Edit, a Filipino beauty-oriented site, described Colet's features as "foxy" and identified her skin type as morena.

 Artistry

 Musical style

 Various publications have recognized Colet's musicianship.
 Dubai-based newspaper Gulf News quoted a fan, Lei Redulla Lopez, who described Colet as "multi-talented".
 Lopez, who attended Bini's concert in November, praised the singer for her vocal, dance, and rap skills, adding that she knew how to play instruments such as the guitar and drums.
-Colet also taught herself how to play the piano by watching YouTube tutorials.
 Bini's songs are known for being fast and upbeat, but in Colet's solo work, she often performs ballads.